Secular Franciscan Order

-The Secular Franciscan Order (Ordo Franciscanus Saecularis; abbreviated OFS) is the third branch of the Franciscan Family formed by Catholic men and women who seek to observe the Gospel of Jesus by following the example of Francis of Assisi.
+The Secular Franciscan Order (Ordo Franciscanus Saecularis; abbreviated OFS) is part of the third branch of the Franciscan family formed by Catholic men and women who seek to observe the Gospel of Jesus by following the example of Francis of Assisi.
 Secular Franciscans are not like the other third orders, since they are not under the higher direction of the same institute.
-Brothers and sisters of the Secular Franciscan Order profess to their own Rule, and Secular Franciscan fraternities can exist without the presence of the first or second Franciscan Orders.
+Brothers and sisters of the Secular Franciscan Order make a spiritual commitment (promises) to their own Rule, and Secular Franciscan fraternities cannot exist without the assistance of the first or second Franciscan Orders.
 The Secular Franciscan Order was the third of the three families founded by Francis of Assisi 800 years ago.